chinamike65/hugo-tuolesi/content/book4/book4en.md

 These are the real practices.

-If lay practitioners do not have time to meditate on The Three Principal Aspects of the Path from beginning to end, they can meditate on some of the more important methods in The Three Principal Aspects of the Path, which will also increase great blessings and accumulate a lot of merit.
+If lay practitioners do not have time to meditate on The Three Principal Aspects of the Path from beginning to end, they can meditate on some of the more important methods in The Three Principal Aspects of the Path, which will also increase great merit and accumulate a lot of merit.

 323